ilderaj/ilderaj.github.com/_posts/2014-05-12-setting-up-sublime-text-3-for-python3-development.md

     ]

 ##Other settings
-It's a personal thing.
-I'd like to
+Some personal preferences:

 * use the Courier font
 * open all the files in one window
 * enable word wrap

-I go to `Preferences -- Settings -- User` and add the following lines:
+Go to `Preferences -- Settings -- User` and add the following lines:

     {
         "font_face": "Courier New",